 What might this mean for you and your investments?

-Put simply, inflationary pressures may erode the value of holdings, including both equity and fixed income holdings.
+Put simply, inflationary pressures may erode the value of holdings, including both equity and fixed-income holdings.

-If you hold fixed income investments, for example, the value of those investments may decline as rates rise and thus prices drop.
+If you hold fixed-income investments, for example, the value of those investments may decline as rates rise and thus prices drop.
 On the other hand, equity positions may also decline in value as higher rates begin to compete with long equity positions.

 Consider this for a moment:

-Looking at the rally in equities the last several years, why do you think the market has gone up the way it has?
+Looking at the rally in equities over the last several years, why do you think the market has gone up the way it has?
 I’ll give you a hint.
 It’s not due to the economic outlook, to corporate earnings or to stronger “fundamentals.”

-The reality is that in the ongoing low interest rate environment, investors have had no where else to go.
+The reality is that in the ongoing low-interest rate environment, investors have had nowhere else to go.